christianalfoni/impact/docs/giving-up-react.md

 export default createComponent(State, Counter);
 ```

-Now the `Setup` and the `Counter` are separated scopes, where the `Setup` runs when the component is created and the `Counter` will reconcile, based on its observed changes.
+Now the `Setup` and the `Counter` are separated scopes, where the `Setup` runs when the component is created and the `Counter` will reconcile based on its observed state.
 What is especially great about this is that we can easily take a small step further and expose this state to any nested component:

 ```tsx
 import { ref } from "vue";